inge-yang/inge-yang/README.md

 - 👋 Hi, I’m @inge-yang
-- 👀 I’m interested in korean food and HR tech (i'm working in Cornershop by Uber as Tech Recruiter)
+- 👀 I’m interested in korean food and HR tech
 - 🌱 I'm learning how to use this (GitHub) 😅
 - 📫 How to reach me: inge.yang@cornershopapp.com
 <!---